lpolish/offlinedoctor2/README.md

 # Offline Doctor 2 - Medical AI Assistant

-A privacy-focused, offline medical AI assistant built with Tauri, React, and Python.
-This application provides medical consultation and assistance while ensuring complete data privacy by running entirely offline.
+A privacy-focused, offline medical AI assistant built with Tauri and React.
+This application provides medical consultation and assistance while ensuring complete data privacy by running entirely offline as a self-contained desktop application.

 ## 🚀 Features